areus-scorpius/google-ads-api-script/README.md

-Got it!
-Below is the updated workflow and script to accommodate your new requirements.
-The system will now:
+Below is the updated workflow and script

-✅ Track changes in bid strategy and budget (Scenario 1)✅ Monitor keyword & audience changes if no budget/bid changes (Scenario 2)✅ Detect sudden CPC & CTR spikes/drops (Scenario 3)✅ Automatically update Google Sheets with data from 14 days before and after each change event✅ Fetch auction insights if there are drastic CPC/CTR changes
+✅ Track changes in bid strategy and budget (Scenario 1) ✅ Monitor keyword & audience changes if no budget/bid changes (Scenario 2) ✅ Detect sudden CPC & CTR spikes/drops (Scenario 3)
+✅ Automatically update Google Sheets with data from 14 days before and after each change event✅ Fetch auction insights if there are drastic CPC/CTR changes

 📝 STEP 1: Set Up Google Sheets for Advanced Tracking